 - Main Channel Width: 300 feet

-- Average Rig Towing time: three hours (from Gulf to rig repair facility in Northern Expansion)
+- Average Rig Towing Time: 3 hours (from the GoM to the Northern Expansion)

 - Ad Valorem Tax Exempt

-The advantages that have made Port Fourchon the premier port for deepwater drilling and rig refurbishment – saving time and money – are valuable for shipping as well.
-Shipping has become a vital part of the port’s activity.
+The advantages that have made Port Fourchon the premier port for deepwater energy and rig refurbishment – saving time and money – are valuable for shipping as well.

 Once again, the exceptional location allows easy access for all types of cargoes, whether containerized or breakbulk.
 Exports as well as imports can be handled, and trucking to any point in the United States within three days is available.